-- Minimum of two (2) hours per week in the Nursing Facility.
+- Minimum of three (3) hours per week in the Nursing Facility.

-- Successful completion of 20 hours of classroom training prior to placement in a Facility with six (6) hours of additional classroom training annually.
+- Successful completion of 36 hours of classroom training prior to placement in a Facility with eighteen (18) hours of additional classroom training annually.

-The Senior Health Insurance Information Program informs, educates and assists consumers on topics related to senior health insurance so they can make informed decisions.
-SHIIP also provides resources on how consumers can protect themselves from healthcare scams.
+The State Health Insurance Assistance Program informs, educates and assists consumers on topics related to health insurance so they can make informed decisions.
+SHIP also provides resources on how consumers can protect themselves from healthcare scams.

 - Good personal skills, communication and written skills